-Chandrayaan-2 launch successful, 'Bahubali' GSLVMk-3 places payload in GTO precisely
+Chandrayaan-2 launch successful, 'Bahubali' GSLV-Mk-3 places payload in GTO precisely

-New Delhi, July 22: ISRO chief Dr K Sivan on Monday confirmed that the GSLV-Mk-3 launch vehicle injected the spacecraft which carries of orbitor, lander (Vikram) and rover (Pragyan) sucessfully in the Geosynchronous Trasfer Orbit (GTO sucessfully).
-With this, the Chandrayaan-2 launch phase has been sucessfully accomplished.
+New Delhi, July 22: ISRO chief Dr K Sivan on Monday confirmed that the GSLV-Mk-3 launch vehicle injected the spacecraft which carries orbiter, lander (Vikram) and rover (Pragyan) sucessfully in the Geosynchronous Trasfer Orbit (GTO) sucessfully.
+With this, the Chandrayaan-2's launch phase has been successfully accomplished.

 After the mission control announced that the spacecraft has been seperated from the launch vehicle, Dr Sivan got up from his seat to confirm the signal from satellite which would technically confirm that it was in the right orbit.
 He waited for a few seconds, and a wide smile broke out on his determined face.
 He hugged the ISRO engineers near him and walked up to the podium.